We want you to join the Lassiter Orchestra!

 Audition materials can be downloaded below.
 Please download the audition packet for your chosen instrument.
 The packet contains detailed information, directions for recording, and required audition materials (scales & arpeggios, excerpts).

-Audition Packets (pdf)
+Audition Packets (PDF)

 Auditions are recorded by the student and uploaded to an assignment in Microsoft Teams.
 Many students have used this platform before.
 There are no live auditions.

-Students auditioning for Chamber Orchestra must prepare BOTH the Sinfonia audition and the Chamber audition materials – one video for each.
+Note: Students auditioning for Chamber Orchestra must prepare BOTH the Sinfonia audition and the Chamber audition materials – one video for each.

 brown string guitar